jeacpa/Project-001/README.md

 $ sudo apt full-upgrade
 ```

 You should now have an item in your Windows start menu called “Ubuntu 24.04.1 LTS”.
-Clicking on this will launch a command line that is running Linux.
+Clicking on this will launch a command line that is running Linux.  __Do this now__.

 ### Step 3: Install the CUDA development kit

 The NVIDIA  CUDA development kit allows the open computer vision libraries we will use later to speak directly to your GPU.

-At the Linux prompt that you started from the previous step (Install Ubuntu on WSL) enter the following commands
+At the Linux prompt that you started from the previous step (Install Ubuntu on WSL) enter the following commands:
 ```
 $ wget https://developer.download.nvidia.com/compute/cuda/repos/wsl-ubuntu/x86_64/cuda-keyring_1.1-1_all.deb